mrded/wroom/data/blog/2023-09-15-mid-september-trip.md

 Address: Ashbourne Road, Hurdlow, Derbyshire, England, SK17 9QQ
 Phone: +44 1298 83718

-15-16 Sept.
+We are going to book 2 Bell tents for two nights 15-17.
+TBC.
+That gives us a room for 8 people.

-We have booked a Bell tent for 4 people.
+At the moment we have booked only one Bell tent for 4 people for the first night.
 So that we can arrive late and not worring about making a tent during a night.
 Bell tent is £60 per night, shared with 4 people.

-We still need to book 16-17 Sept night.
-And decide if we want to stain in a Bell tent or our own tents.

-If we want to book a pitch for own tent, it's £30 per night.
+There still an option to book a pitch for own tent, it's £30 per night.
+A pitch can be shared between two bikes/tents.

 ### Other options:
 I've filtered out all options without shower and toilet.